skip to main content

 Named the favorite disposable diaper overall by thousands of Babylist parents and topping the list in our best disposable diapers showdown, it’s no surprise that Pampers Swaddlers also clinch the number one spot as the best diapers for newborns.

 Two features of these popular diapers make them a great choice for any baby, but especially for newborns.
 The first is the built-in blowout protection.
-The back panel on Swaddlers is extra long, reaching well up baby’s back.
-Called a “Blowout Barrier” by the brand, this portion of the diaper does exactly what it promises: protects against the infamous newborn blowout.
+Swaddlers' back diaper panel is extra long, reaching well up baby’s back.
+Called a “Blowout Barrier” by the brand, this diaper feature does exactly what it promises: protects against the infamous newborn blowout.
 (The ruffles that line the edge of the inner and outer portions of the diaper help too, since they are thick and pleated, offering further protection against leaks.)

 As a parent who prefers unscented diapers, I’m not a huge fan of Swaddlers’ fragrance; however, this is purely subjective, as some parents say the fragrance is one of the things they actually love the most about these diapers.
 For a just-as-great scent-free option, check out Pampers Pure Protection—they performed almost as well as Swaddlers in our testing and have zero fragrance.
 Also note that Swaddlers are available in preemie size for little ones up to about six pounds.